ptdriscoll/klrn-donor-analytics/README.md

 This application uses a Conda environment to manage dependencies.
 If you don't have Conda installed, you get it at [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://docs.anaconda.com/miniconda/).

 The environment is defined in `environment.yml`.
-By default `name` is set to `klrn-donor-analysis`, but that can be changed.
+The `name` is set to `klrn-donor-analysis`, which can be changed.

 In an Anaconda Prompt, from the application's root directory, there are two options to set up the environment: